-In the photo of a landing page above, the aesthetic appeal of the landing page is designed to encourage the visitor to definitely click the learn more button and lead them to eventually a sale.
+In the photo of a landing page for marketing above, the aesthetic appeal of the landing page is designed to encourage the visitor to definitely click the learn more button and lead them to eventually a sale.

 What are Landing Pages?